drukmano/quent/README.md

 .then(send_data)
 .run()
 ```
-A nested chain must always be a template chain.
+A nested chain must always be a template chain (i.e. initialized without arguments).

 A nested chain will be evaluated with the current value of the parent chain passed to its `.run()` method.